andrewmatlock/Indux/README.md

 # Indux

-Indux extends HTML for rapid, feature-rich website and web app development, without the overhead of complex frameworks and dependencies.
+Indux is a frontend framework extending HTML for rapid, feature-rich website and web app development.
 The framework consists of:

 - A collection of plugins built on Alpine JS
 - A CSS library, compatible with Tailwind CSS